LezWatch/lezwatch-library/gutenberg/README.md

 1. Do _not_ rename any functions
 2. Do _not_ change the output

 Basically, leave it alone as much as possible.
+You can safely fiddle with CSS a lot of the time, but that's often it.

 ## Installation and Building